sebastiancarlos/sway-talisman/README.md

 3. Open a new terminal and move it to your scratchpad.
 (If you have one already, you'll need to close it and open a new one for the changes to apply.)

-4. Create aliases or scripts which call `sway-launch`, and call them from your regular terminals, from keybindings, or from your brand new terminal-scratchpad launcher!
+4. Create aliases or scripts which call `sway-launch`, and call them from your regular terminals, from keybindings, or your brand-new terminal-scratchpad launcher!

 Example: